superheri/obs-studio/docs/sphinx/reference-libobs-graphics-graphics.rst

 .. function:: gs_indexbuffer_t *gs_indexbuffer_create(enum gs_index_type type, void *indices, size_t num, uint32_t flags)

+   Creates an index buffer.

+   :param type:    Index buffer type
+   :param indices: Index buffer data.
+This buffer must be allocated
+                   with :c:func:`bmalloc()`, :c:func:`bzalloc()`, or
+                   :c:func:`bralloc()`, and ownership of this buffer is passed to the index buffer object.
+   :param num:     Number of indices in the buffer

+   :param flags:   Creation flags.
+Can be 0 or a bitwise-OR combination
+                   of any of the following values:

+                   - GS_DYNAMIC - Can be dynamically updated in real time.

+   :return:        A new index buffer object, or *NULL* if failed

 ---------------------

 .. function:: void     gs_indexbuffer_destroy(gs_indexbuffer_t *indexbuffer)

+   Destroys an index buffer object.

+   :param indexbuffer: Index buffer object

 ---------------------

 .. function:: void     gs_indexbuffer_flush(gs_indexbuffer_t *indexbuffer)

+   Flushes a index buffer to its interval index data object.
+To modify its internal index data, call :c:func:`gs_indexbuffer_get_data()`.

+   Can only be used with dynamic index buffer objects.

+   :param indexbuffer: Index buffer object

 ---------------------

 .. function:: void     *gs_indexbuffer_get_data(const gs_indexbuffer_t *indexbuffer)

+   Gets the index buffer data associated with a index buffer object.
+   This data can be changed and index buffer can be updated with :c:func:`gs_indexbuffer_flush()`.

+   Can only be used with dynamic index buffer objects.

+   :param vertbuffer: Index buffer object
+   :return:           Index buffer data pointer

 ---------------------

 .. function:: size_t   gs_indexbuffer_get_num_indices(const gs_indexbuffer_t *indexbuffer)

+   Gets the number of indices associated with this index buffer.

+   :param indexbuffer: Index buffer object
+   :return:            Number of indices the vertex buffer object has

 ---------------------

 .. function:: enum gs_index_type gs_indexbuffer_get_type(const gs_indexbuffer_t *indexbuffer)

+   Gets the type of index buffer.

+   :param indexbuffer: Index buffer object
+   :return:            Index buffer type

 ---------------------